Richard James Wrona

 - Born December 10, 1963 in Tulsa, OK USA

 Rick Wrona was signed as a 5th round pick in the 1985 amateur draft by the Chicago Cubs and scout Ron Hollingsworth.
-He played in six major league seasons with 4 teams, his best year was as a member of the 1989 Cubs National League East Division Champions.
-He was pushed down the Cubs depth chart with the emergence of Hector Villanueva and Rick Wilkins.
-He played again for the Cincinnati Reds, Chicago White Sox and Milwaukee Brewers.
+He played in six major league seasons with four teams, his best year was as a member of the Chicago Cubs when they were the National League East Division Champions in 1989.
+After that, he was pushed down the Cubs' depth chart with the emergence of Hector Villanueva and Rick Wilkins.
+He played again for the Cincinnati Reds in 1992, the Chicago White Sox in 1993 and the Milwaukee Brewers in 1994.
 In his last 5 at bats in the major leages on July 20 and July 22, 1994, he hit 3 doubles and a home run.
-He had previously only had 3 MLB doubles and 2 home runs.
+He had previously only had 3 doubles and 2 home runs in the majors.

 Wrona, as of 2006, is the only player in Major League history with a last name that starts with "Wro".
 There are currently no players in the minor leagues that have a chance of "threatening" this title any time soon.
 Retired minor leaguers whose names began with "Wro" include: Richard Wrobel, Ron Wrobel, Joseph Wroble, Bill Wrona (Rick's brother), Dave Wrona, Ron Wrona (Rick's other brother) and Randy Wroten.